-The World Championship match is always on the forefront of chess theory.
+Rossolimo Sicilian and how is it a World Championship Choice?
+The World Championship match is always at the forefront of chess theory.
 The openings and variations played have been subjected to profound months-long study by teams of analysts supported by powerful hardware, meaning that they are of the highest quality.
-This is understandable because nobody wants to risk playing even a slightly dubious line on an occasion as a World Championship match!
+This is understandable because nobody wants to risk playing even a slightly dubious line on an occasion such as a World Championship match!

-Honestly speaking, I was very surprised by Carlsen’s choice of the Sicilian.
+Honestly speaking, I was very surprised by Carlsen’s choice of Sicilian.

 In all of his previous World Championship matches he has chosen the move 1…e5 as his mainstay defense and it served him exceptionally well.
 And yet, against Caruana, he went for the Sicilian in the very first game!